 Reading Your Planets in Houses

 The sign describes how a planet operates; the house shows where in your life that energy plays out.
 A house with no planets in it is not empty of meaning - see the FAQ below for a full explanation of how empty houses work.
+What matters most is not whether a placement sounds flattering.
+It is whether it gives you a more honest read on the behavior you repeat.

 What Most Calculators Miss